Our Government Affairs Philosophy and Priorities

 Governance and Oversight of Government Affairs Activities

-As part of its oversight role in government affairs and policy, the Regulatory, Compliance & Government Affairs Committee of the Johnson & Johnson Board of Directors receives annual report of the Company's political contribution and lobbying policies, practices, and activities and the Company’s payments to trade associations of $50,000 or more, where a percentage of payments may be used for lobbying.
+As part of its oversight role in government affairs and policy, the Regulatory, Compliance & Government Affairs Committee of the Johnson & Johnson Board of Directors receives annual report of the Company's political contribution and lobbying policies, practices, and activities, annual dues to trade associations of $50,000 or more, where a percentage of payments, including annual dues, may be used for federal lobbying.
 The J&JPAC and U.S. corporate political spending is audited biennially.
 Finally, Johnson & Johnson has a Code of Business Conduct that prohibits employees from using corporate funds, or for political purposes unless approved by the appropriate member of senior management.

 Questions about U.S. contributions should be directed to: Treasurer, Johnson & Johnson Political Action Committee, One Johnson & Johnson Plaza, New Brunswick, NJ 08933.